openstack-archive/deb-python-funcsigs/README.rst

 .. note::

-   This section of documentation is a direct repoduction of the Python standard library documentation for the inspect module.
+   This section of documentation is a direct reproduction of the Python standard library documentation for the inspect module.

 The Signature object represents the call signature of a callable object and its